RWTH-HPC/sx-aurora-offloading/docs/debugging.md

 ## Libomptarget
 If the debug-version of libomptarget was build, `LIBOMPTARGET_DEBUG=1` can be used to show additional debugging information at runtime.

+!!! tip
+    Use `LIBOMPTARGET_DEBUG=4` to dump host-target pointer mappings.

 ## Helpers
 ### NEC_TARGET_DELAY